Core care

 Keep it near a bright window.
 Avoid harsh midday sun.

 Water every 7-14 days.
-Let top 2-5 cm dry first.
+Let top 2-5 cm (0.8-2 in) dry first.
 Adjust for season and light.

-Use All Purpose, Pon, Perlite, Epiphytic so water moves through the root zone quickly and does not sit around the roots.
+A practical check: use All Purpose, Pon, Perlite, Epiphytic so water moves through the root zone quickly instead of lingering.

-Very forgiving and easy to manage.
-Tolerates inconsistent care and adapts to a wide range of indoor conditions.
+Brasil Philodendron is very forgiving and easy to manage.
+It tolerates inconsistent care and adapts to a wide range of indoor conditions.

 Safety